pattonsgirl/CEG2350/Labs/Lab12/README.md

    - `lls`
    - `put`
    - `get`
-3. Retrieve the tarball (`.tar.gz`) from your AWS instance and download it to your local system
+3. Retrieve the `tar` and compressed file (`.tar.gz`) from your AWS instance and download it to your local system
-4. Uncompress the tarball (`.tar.gz`) to a folder on your system (you can remove it after you get the command right, I'm not a space hog)
+4. Uncompress the `tar` and compressed file (`.tar.gz`) to a folder on your system (you can remove it after you get the command right, I'm not a space hog)

 - **Resources**
 - [DigitalOcean - how to use sftp](https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server)